 Limited scholarships are available for this summer study abroad program.

-Study abroad programs that are 6 credits may be eligible for limited financial aid.
-For additional information regarding summer financial aid, please read the Summer Financial Aid Application instructions on the financial aid webpage.
-If you would like to apply for summer aid, you must complete the application and submit it to the Financial Aid Office.
+Study abroad grant funding is available based on eligibility.
+In addition, this program may be eligible for limited financial aid.
+Please read the 2022-23 Summer Financial Aid Application instructions on the Financial Aid website for additional information and submit an application to the Financial Aid Office.

 - Application deadline: February 1.